LeoJiang1993/StevensCSSATech2018/first_week.md

 Since currently the frount end and back end are running on the same server, I'm considering making them seperate with Vue or AngulaJS.

-Hopfully, the project is expected to be arranged with agile method, dividing by scrum.
-Hopfully...
+Hopefully, the project is expected to be arranged with agile method, dividing by scrum.
+Hopefully...

 Thank you for your cooperation.
 If you have any technical concerns on the following things, pls DO NOT hesitate asking me.